 The Fund's Trust Deed provides for limited periodic withdrawal windows every three years.
 The Australian Chamber Orchestra Pty Limited will purchase up to \$500,000 worth of units on a pro rata basis from unitholders wishing to participate in the withdrawal opportunity.
-Therefore, the Fund is not exposed to the liquidity risk of meeting unitholders' redemptions at these times.
+Therefore, the Fund is not exposed to the liquidity risk of meeting unitholders' redemptions at these times

 The first withdrawal window commenced on 1 July 2014 and closed on 21 July 2014.
 There was a total withdrawal from the fund of 50,000 units.
 The Australian Chamber Orchestra Pty Limited purchased the 50,000 units for \$60,000 (a unit price of \$1.20).
-The second withdrawal window will commence on 1 July 2017 and will close on 21 July 2017.
+The second withdrawal window commenced on 1 July 2017 and closed on 21 July 2017, with no withdrawal requests.
+The third withdrawal window will occur in July 2020.